canonical/launchpad-manual/docs/user/explanation/what-is-launchpad.rst

 Several high-profile free software projects use Launchpad, including:

 -  Ubuntu - Linux-based operating system.
--  Bazaar - distributed version control.
 -  Zope 3 - web application server.
 -  Jokosher - easy to use audio recorder and editor.
+-  Breezy - Distributed version control system that still supports Bazaar file formats

 What can you do with Launchpad?
 -------------------------------